NishthaSheth/Artificial-Neural-Networks/README.md

 # Artificial-Neural-Networks
 Creating Multilayer Perceptrons (ANN's)
 <B> ANN'S </B>
-Creating ANN's and using them for Classification and Regression tasks and comparing results with standard maachine learning algorithms
+Creating ANN's and using them for Classification and Regression tasks and experimenting with hidden layers, number of epochs and batch sizes